Part II Context Engineering

 A skill alone is not enough for task-specific judgment.
 The skill tells the coding agent how to work.
 The context pack tells it what to read for this specific task.

+sample-repo/context-packs/ticket-search.md is the concrete example in this chapter.
+It defines Purpose, Read Order, Canonical Facts, Live Checks, Exclusions, and Done Signals.
 That is why a context pack is not just a link dump.
-For FEATURE-001, the pack tells the reader to start with the domain overview and task brief, then move through product spec, ADR, acceptance criteria, implementation, tests, and finally the Progress Note.
-It also freezes canonical facts such as matching title, description, and tags, using case-insensitive comparison, trimming the query, and returning all tickets for a blank query.
-At the same time, it keeps ranking, typo correction, external search engines, and UI redesign out of scope.
+For FEATURE-001, the pack tells the reader to move through the domain overview, task brief, product spec, ADR, acceptance criteria, service.py, test_ticket_search.py, and the Progress Note in order.
+It also freezes canonical facts such as matching title, description, and tags, using case-insensitive comparison, handling blank queries, and keeping ranking or external search infrastructure out of scope.

 The task brief still defines what the issue is trying to complete.
 The context pack defines the minimum reading bundle and reading order for the issue.
 It strengthens the task brief, but it does not replace it.